Quick Start Guide

 Filtering Jobs

-/# Examples: /RUNNING # Show only running jobs /gpu # Find jobs with "gpu" in any field /p:gpu # Filter by partition "gpu" /user:alice # Jobs by user alice
+# Examples: /RUNNING # Show only running jobs /gpu # Find jobs with "gpu" in any field /p:gpu # Filter by partition "gpu" /alice # Find jobs with "alice" in any field

 💻 Nodes View